daprice/keyswitches.pretty/README.md

 Kailh_socket_MX | Hot-swappable socket mount for MX-compatible switches using [Kailh MX sockets](https://novelkeys.xyz/collections/miscellaneous/products/kailh-pcb-sockets) | ![Kailh_socket_MX](images/Kailh_socket_MX.png)
 Kailh_socket_MX_reversible | Enables attaching hot-swappable MX-compatible socket mount on either side of the PCB.
 Note that the switch will be "upside-down" when mounted on the back side of the PCB, which may interfere with Cherry Profile keycaps. | ![Kailh_socket_MX_reversible](images/Kailh_socket_MX_reversible.png)

-__Note:__ For all socket-mountable (and flexible-mount) footprints here, the socket is placed on the __back__ of the footprint (i.e. the switch ends up mounted on the front if the footprint is placed on the front of the board).
-This goes against KiCad library standards for SMD parts but is done for consistency between the direct-mount and socket-mount footprints in this library.
-Be aware of this when placing the footprints on your board.

 #### Flexible mounting (choose socket or direct soldered when assembling)

 Footprint | Description/notes | Preview